stacks-network/docs/src/pages/authentication/overview.md

 ## Authentication flow

 For an application developer, the application flow is similar to the typical client-server flow used by centralized sign in services (e.g., OAuth).
-However, with Blockstack, the authentication flow happens entirely client-side.
+However, with Stacks auth, the authentication flow happens entirely client-side.

 A decentralized application and [the Blockstack App](https://github.com/blockstack/ux/tree/master/packages/app) communicate during the authentication flow by passing back and forth two tokens.
 The requesting application sends the Blockstack App an `authRequest` token.
 Once a user approves a sign-in, the Blockstack App responds to the application with an `authResponse` token.
 These tokens are <a href="https://jwt.io/" target="\_blank">JSON Web Tokens</a>, and they are passed via URL query strings.

 ![](/images/app-sign-in.png)

 When a user chooses to authenticate a decentralized application, it calls the `doOpenAuth()` method which sends an `authRequest` to the Blockstack App.
-Blockstack passes the token in via a URL query string in the `authRequest` parameter:
+Stacks auth passes the token in via a URL query string in the `authRequest` parameter:

 `https://app.blockstack.org/#/sign-up?authRequest=j902120cn829n1jnvoa...`